 For menu items that are not enclosed in brackets, data can be input by pressing any ENTRY keys other than the SELECT key.
 These menu items are designed for defining GROUP, SYMBOL, and CODE names (these are for the state analysis section only) or calling/storing file name and require numeric values of binary, octal, decimal, and hexadecimal.
-The initial character (or digit) of each menu item becomes the input prompt when the input prompt item is moved by \(\begin{array}{c} \begin{ assists the user by providing useful information for operating this personality kit.
-It has two functions: HELP (menu item) and HELP (key).
+The initial character (or digit) of each menu item becomes the input prompt when the input prompt item is moved by \(\begin{array}{c} \begin{

-No explanation of the menu display of $\underline{\text{SYMDEF}}$ (not used for timing only analyzer) or $\underline{\text{PROGRAM}}$ key that execute a line of the menu items is given in this section.
+No explanation of the menu display of SYMDEF (not used for timing only analyzer) or PROGRAM key that execute a line of the menu items is given in this section.